 His extensive background in the defense of medical malpractice matters has given him an understanding of medical issues and experts that is extremely useful in the defense of personal injury claims.

 Bill's litigation experience includes several jury trials, including the defense of personal injury claims, including catastrophic injuries; discrimination, including a federal civil rights jury trial; and business litigation.
 Most recently, he defended a personal injury case involving a fall from a ladder onto concrete, resulting in serious facial fractures and a claimed loss of memory.
 He was able to leverage a mistrial into a dismissal for a waiver of costs.
 He has also handled bench trials and binding arbitrations, including medical malpractice matters.

-Bill’s extensive experience in Business Litigation provides him a unique ability to assess general liability, business disputes, and employment related matters at the outset, considering the facts as known, as well as the ramifications of various approaches to litigation, be it settlement, vigorous litigation, or the combination of both approaches.
+With years of experience in business litigation matters, Bill is able to assess general liability, business disputes, and employment-related matters at the outset, considering the facts as known, as well as the ramifications of various approaches to litigation, be it settlement, vigorous litigation, or the combination of both approaches.
 This enables him to evaluate disputes and rapidly assist his clients to decide the most appropriate response to any such situation.
 He works closely with General Counsel and claim representatives, as well as directly with clients to formulate a case-by-case response to each matter, as well as overall approaches to litigation in general.
 His attention to and responsiveness to the individual wants and needs of his clients ensures that his clients' expectations and goals are met.

 Bill is originally from Salina, Kansas and presently resides in Fullerton with his wife and daughter.